 The damage to the reputation of the profession was huge.
 This matter had been broadcast on national television, which would have a significant impact on the public perception of the profession.

 It also said that “clients in that area of law were often desperate and vulnerable”.

 The involvement of an undercover reporter was not a mitigating factor or proof of exceptional circumstances, merely an “interesting aspect of the background”.

 The tribunal ordered that Naqvi be struck off and pay £25,000 in costs.
-[Update 2 July 2019: a revised version of the judgment states that it is now under appeal to the High Court.]

 In other regulatory news, a Nottingham man who hung around community centres offering unqualified legal advice has been sentenced to eight months imprisonment.
 Eugene Byass, 49, was also ordered to pay back the £11,000 he took from victims, according to the Office of the Information Services Commissioner.